neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/git-branches-and-prs.md

 In this session you will learn:

-- [ ] why the following concepts are important for collaboration.
 - [ ] what git branches are and how to use them.
 - [ ] what Pull Requests are and how to use them.
+- [ ] how branches and pull requests facilitates collaboration and help maintaining multiple versions of a project.

 ---

 ## Git Branches

 When working on a project, especially as a team, we need `one official version` of the project or a `single source of truth`.
-This is the `main` branch (in older projects it was called `master`).
-If we want to add new features we create a alternative version of our project or `feature branch`.
+This is the `main` branch.
+If we want to add new features we create an alternative version of our project or `feature branch`.
 Here we can create new code `without changing the official version` or `main` branch.
 This is an important concept for working on a project as a team.
-Because if we make a mistake we can easily revert to the `main` branch and don't get problems with other versions (branches).
+Because if we make a mistake we can easily return to the `main` branch and don't get problems with other versions (branches).
 You can `switch` between branches to see what changes have been made to other version of the project.

 ### Git `branch` commands